 Hidden under the blankets, there seems to be an abundance of her.
-She's sweating more than Rosie O'Donnell's upper lip, and moaning.
-How can I stay mad at her?
-Poor baby.
+She's sweating more than Rosie O'Donnell's upper lip.
+Writhing in discomfort, as opposed to datcomfort.
+Her moaning sounds are heartbreaking.

 God, I hate her.